megmatty/Project-5-CSS-to-SASS/README.md

 ----
 This is my fifth project for Treehouse Techdegree: Front End Developer.

+**Revisions**
+* Changed font-size on line 64 of layout/_header.scss, this font-size value to a variable
+* Removed all “+ .1em” values from variables cited in feedback
+* Created a manifest for each subfolder & imported those into the styles file
+* Simplified path for imports to exclude .scss suffix
+* Changed mixin for hover text to include &hover placeholder
+* Resolved fontawesome import issues in Firefox

 **Project Notes:**
 * Attempted to hit all exceeds criteria
 * In the future, I'm going to implement mobile toggle menus via CSS, although this time I used JS/jQuery.
 I had a lot of difficulty with window.innerWidth behaving consistently across browsers, and trying to get it to fire in conjunction with the CSS media queries.